-Generally, CHEA, USDE, and international policies and guidance permit accreditors like CAPACS to:
+Generally, CHEA, USDE, and International Guidance permit accreditors like CAPACS to:

-- Use online technologies, including telecommunications and videoconferencing, to conduct virtual accreditation reviews and site visits. - Schedule an abbreviated, on-site visit (applicable to nononline programs) after a virtual site visit as soon as practicable.
-This is to verify that the information obtained during the virtual site visit complies with the standards of the accrediting commission or entity. - Grant an extension of a program's accreditation cycle during a domestic or international crisis when warranted.
+- Grant an extension of a program's accreditation cycle when warranted. - Use online technologies, including telecommunications and videoconferencing, to conduct virtual accreditation reviews and site visits. - Schedule an on-site visit after a virtual and interactive site visit as soon as practicable after the pandemic.
+This is to verify that the information obtained during the virtual site visit complies with the Standards of the accrediting commission or entity.